gcpantazis/cursor-deepseek.js/README.md

 ### Model Mapping

 - The proxy creates a `gpt-4o` model since Cursor IDE only allows the Composer agent to run for pre-approved models like `gpt-4o`
-- Under the hood, all requests are routed to DeepSeek's `deepseek-reasoner` model
+- Under the hood, all requests are routed to DeepSeek's `deepseek-chat` model
+- `deepseek-reasoner` (aka R1) does not work yet, as that model doesn't support [function calling](https://api-docs.deepseek.com/guides/function_calling)

 ## Features